 - In the Xanth novels, Ivy has the magic talent of Enhancement, and it is considered Sorceress-level magic because it is so versatile.
 For example, she used it as self-defense once by enhancing an enemy's throwing strength for a moment so that it would overshoot its aim when throwing something at her.

 - The heart and soul of (the) Exalted.
 Every single one of them started out as Puny Creationlings, and their Exaltions enhances them to (varying degrees of) god-like ability.
-They also get more powerful Ki Attacks/Functional Magic, if they had some form of it before.
+They also get more powerful Ki Manipulation/Functional Magic, if they had some form of it before.

 - In Warhammer and Warhammer 40,000, the Gods of Chaos give daemonic gifts to their servants that may enhance them to superhuman ability (or just increase their abilities for the Chaos Space Marines).

 - There are also enhancement spells, which increase the effect of other spells.